The Ki in the word Reiki corresponds to the Chinese Qi and the Hindu Prana.

 The twelve main meridians (regular meridians), which run in pairs (ie on both halves of the body), are the liver and gall bladder, heart and small intestine, triple warmer and heart regent, stomach, pancreas and spleen, lungs – and colon, kidney and bladder meridian.

 Whereby one yin and one yang meridian together form an internally (via the organs) and externally (via the meridian structure) coupled meridians.
 Each of these pairs belongs to and is controlled by one of the five elements.

-The two main meridians.
-The conception vessel and governor’s meridian run centrally across the middle of the body and can be described as superordinate structures.
+The two main meridians, the conception vessel and the governor meridian, run centrally across the middle of the body and can be described as superordinate structures.
 The conception vessel runs on the front and regulates the yin, whereas the governor runs on the back and controls the yang.

 Each meridian, each organ shows a maximum and a minimum energetic charge state in the cycle of the day, which can be referred to as “maximum time” or “minimum time”.

-Each meridian is flooded with AI for a maximum of two hours – and exactly twelve hours later its energy is at its weakest.
+Each meridian is flooded with Ki for a maximum of two hours – and exactly twelve hours later its energy is weakest.

 These temporal relationships are also used as a diagnostic tool in traditional Eastern medicine: in the event of a state of fullness intensify, the symptoms worsen in the maximum time.
 On the other hand, in the case of an emptiness state, the complaints increase in the minimum time.
 Conversely, emptiness complaints improve in the maximum time and fullness complaints in the minimum time.